 FAQ and troubleshooting

-Pout out all the contents from the flask back into the beaker.
-Take a new sheet of filter paper and fold it according to the instruction.
-Repeat the filtering again.
+Pour everything in the flask back into the beaker.
+Take a new sheet of filter paper and fold it according to the instructions.
+Filter the cabbage out a second time.

 What is shown in the photograph that is found with the experiment instructions?

 It is a macro photograph illustrating how a petal changes its color when it is exposed to sodium carbonate (on the left).
 The picture shows individual plant cells – each of them has a different concentration of hydrogen ions H+ and, therefore, presents a different color.
 In this experiment, we can create all the colors shown in the picture – we’ll just need several dark flower petals (such as - rose, petunia, pansy), some warm water, and solutions of sodium hydrogen sulfate NaHSO4 and sodium carbonate Na2CO3!